 I can’t tell you how many times a client has asked for a list of referrals but never contacted them.
 For some, it is enough to know that the contractor has at least worked before and has a list of clients, but it’s a good idea to go ahead and contact them.
 Ask questions about whether they were there during the entire project.
 What type of project was it?
 How long did it take?

-Feel free to contact us and ask all of these questions.
+Feel free to and ask all of these questions.
 Our firm proudly stands behind our work and professionalism.
 Take a minute to view the rest of our site and see our list of services.